HotaruCMS/HotaruCMS/branches/0.5/content/plugins/pligg_importer/readme.txt

 Instructions
 ------------
 1. Upload the "pligg_importer" folder to your plugins folder.
 Install it from Plugin Management in Admin and follow the instructions.
+2. Set permissions on the Uploads folder to 777.
+3. Go to Pligg Importer in the Admin Sidebar and follow the instructions and steps.

 Changelog
 ---------